Scholars and Senior Fellows

 General Hironaka was born in 1955 in Yamaguchi Prefecture, Japan.
 He entered the Japan Air Self-Defense Force (JASDF) as a graduate of the National Defense Academy.
 He was assigned to numerous operational, command, and staff positions, serving as the director of Personnel and Training Department, Air Staff Office, the director of Operations Department, Joint Staff Office, the commander of Western Sector Air Defense Force, the commander of Air Support Command and the commander of Air Training Command.
 He retired from the JASDF in August, 2014.
 He received a master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS), and was a research fellow at the Center for Strategic and International Studies (CSIS) and the Center for International Security and Cooperation (CISAC), Stanford University.
 From June of 2015 to June of 2017, he was both assigned as a senior fellow of the Center for a New American Security (CNAS) and a national security and foreign policy research fellow of the Sasakawa Peace Foundation U.S.A.
-(SPF USA) He is also a senior adviser at ITOCHU Corporation.
+(SPF USA).
+He is also a guest professor of Osaka School of International Public Policy at Osaka University and a senior adviser at ITOCHU Corporation (Aerospace Department).

 Director of the MIT Media Lab

 Joi Ito is the director of the MIT Media Lab, Professor of the Practice at MIT and the author, with Jeff Howe, of Whiplash: How to Survive Our Faster Future (Grand Central Publishing, 2016).

 Ito is a Visiting Professor of Law from Practice at the Harvard Law School.